jtimmerb/Eatr/README.md

 # Eatr
-Web application used to suggest recipes
+Web application used to suggest recipes to users.